Bekalah/tesseract-bridge/README_RENDERER.md

 # Cosmic Helix Renderer

-Static, offline HTML+Canvas scene layering four forms of sacred geometry.
-Works without network or dependencies and avoids motion for ND safety.
+Static, offline HTML + Canvas composition layering four sacred geometry systems.
+The scene avoids motion and harsh contrast for ND safety and runs by simply opening `index.html`.
-Static HTML + Canvas scene layering four forms of sacred geometry.
-Works fully offline.
-Static HTML + Canvas scene layering Vesica field, Tree-of-Life scaffold, Fibonacci curve, and a static double-helix lattice.
-Works fully offline with no dependencies.
-Static HTML+Canvas scene layering four forms of sacred geometry.
-Works without network or dependencies and avoids motion for ND safety.

 ## Files
-- `index.html` – entry page; open directly in a browser.
+- `index.html` – entry document that sets up the canvas and loads the renderer module.
-- `js/helix-renderer.mjs` – ES module with pure drawing routines.
+- `js/helix-renderer.mjs` – ES module with pure drawing routines for each layer.
-- `data/palette.json` – optional color palette; missing file triggers safe fallback.
-- `data/palette.json` – optional colors; missing file triggers a calm fallback.
-- `data/palette.json` – optional colors; missing file triggers a safe fallback notice.
+- `data/palette.json` – optional palette override; missing file triggers a safe fallback notice.
-- `README_RENDERER.md` – this guide.
+- `README_RENDERER.md` – this usage guide.

 ## Usage
-1. Keep the files together.
+1. Keep all files in the same directory structure.
-2. Double-click `index.html` (no server or network needed).
+2. Double-click `index.html` (no server or network required).
-2. Double-click `index.html` (no server needed).
-3. The 1440x900 canvas renders, in order:
+3. A 1440x900 canvas renders, in order:
    - Vesica field
-   - Vesica circle field
    - Tree-of-Life nodes and paths
    - Fibonacci curve
    - Static double-helix lattice
-4. If `palette.json` is absent, the header shows a notice and default colors are used.
-2. Double-click `index.html` (no server needed).
-3. The 1440x900 canvas renders, in order:
-   - Vesica circle field
-   - Tree-of-Life nodes and paths
-   - Fibonacci spiral polyline
-   - Static double-helix lattice
-4. If `palette.json` is absent, the header shows a notice and safe colors are used.
-2. Double-click `index.html` (no server needed).
-3. Canvas renders layers in order:
-   - Vesica field
-   - Tree-of-Life scaffold
-   - Fibonacci curve
-   - Static double-helix lattice
-4. If `palette.json` is absent, the header shows a notice and default colors are used.
-4. If `palette.json` is absent, the header shows a notice and safe defaults are used.
+4. If `data/palette.json` is absent, the header reports the fallback and calm defaults are used.

 ## Palette
 `data/palette.json` structure: